Open Data GIS Downloads

 • CAMA Core Characteristics

 You can select a feature by clicking on it in the table.
-Once a feature is selected, additional options are available along the top bar of the table including buttons to display only the selected features in the table and clear the selection.
-Additional options are also available for the selected feature within the Actions button, including calculate statistics, zoom to, pan to, show on map, view in table, add market, and export.
+Additional options appear along the top bar of the table for selected features.
+You can display the selected features in the table and clear the selection.

 Data Sources